adm2018/curium/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, un-complex and easy to verify.

 "Decision Making" Process
-The following applies to code changes to the PIVX Core project, and is not to be confused with overall Curium Network Protocol consensus changes.
+The following applies to code changes to the Curium Core project, and is not to be confused with overall Curium Network Protocol consensus changes.

-Whether a pull request is merged into PIVX Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Curium Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.